citizenfx/fivem-docs/content/guides/disabling-antivirus.md

   - If you installed FiveM in an empty folder, that's where you installed FiveM.
   - Otherwise:
     - Press `WinKey+R` on your keyboard
-    - Type `%localappdata%/FiveM` in the dialog that opens
+    - Type `%localappdata%\FiveM` in the dialog that opens
     - Hit enter
 - Copy the path to your FiveM folder.
 - Add it to your antivirus exclusions.
 For the common antivirus vendors: